DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Starting the system is tricky, because we need to place the trains in a suitable position and set them going.
 We need to have a starting position for each loco, and reserve the block(s) it needs to keep other trains from crashing into it.

-.. warning:: This EX-RAIL version isn’t ready to handle locos randomly placed on the layout after a power down!
+.. warning:: This EX-RAIL version isn't ready to handle locos randomly placed on the layout after a power down!

 For a known set of locos, the easiest way is to define the startup process at the beginning of the script.
 E.g. for two engines, one at each station.